michaelmackenzie/Multilepton_Analysis/README.md

 against data.
 Plots 1D histograms and stacks as well as 2D histograms

 ### histograms
-Used to plot the histograms from a given book in MultileptonHistMaker's output adding together the processes with their cross section and generation values, primarily using plot_histograms.C, plot_ztautau_histograms.C, and dataplotter_ztautau.C.
+Used to plot the histograms from a given book in a HistMaker's output adding together the processes with their cross section and generation values, primarily using plot_histograms.C, plot_ztautau_histograms.C, and dataplotter_ztautau.C.
 The last of these uses the DataPlotter data handler to plot, storing the object as a field of the script